juergenweb/FrontendForms/README.md

 You can study the code to see, what validators and sanitizers are included by default.
 If you have an idea for another inputfield, please let me know.

+Contact form 2 inside the examples folder uses these pre-defined input types.
+[Take a look](https://github.com/juergenweb/FrontendForms/blob/main/Examples/contactform-2.php) at it to see how you can use pre-defined input types to make your life easier.

 ## File uploads
 Uploading files is sometimes needed, so this module supports uploading files for storing it inside the site/assets/files folder or to send it via email.